nailahmukhtar/readme-generator/README.md

   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

   ## Description
-  Application that helps you generate a README file for your project rep by answering a few questions.
+  Application that helps you generate a README file for your project repo by answering a few questions.

   To build this application I used the inquirer module to interact with the user, setup prompts that matched the requirements of a good readme and presented the result as a README file.